rjsmith1999/IMMERSE/_pages/log.md

   - Studied the code some more and wrote some documentation on how we interface with the pcap through the pmu
   - Read some of the docs for the Ultra96-v1, looking for a way to bypass the push button power on (I think its different from the v2)

+* **Friday**:
+  - Used python scripts from the DTRA-URA repo to build my own test driver for this experiment
+  - Still need to make the script startup automatically on the petalinux side and/or make the driver script run the test

 ### Week 12: July 19 - July 23, 2021
 * **Goals**: